 The Best Places To Recycle In Hong Kong

-Whether you’re making the move home this year or heading off for adventures in pastures new, you’ll surely be wondering what to do with the mountain of stuff you’ve accumulated during your time in Hong Kong.
-If the idea of all your stuff heading to landfill fills you with dread, check out our roundup of where to recycle in Hong Kong – from the tiniest accessories to full-sized wardrobes and everything in between, we’ve got you covered!
+Whether you’re moving apartment or simply trying to de-clutter, it’s not always easy rehoming unwanted items in Hong Kong.
+Check out our roundup of where to recycle in Hong Kong – from the tiniest accessories to full-sized furniture and everything in between, we’ve got you covered.

 Young Asian girl Recycling In Hong Kong